cerndb/spark-dashboard/charts/README.md

 ## Configuration options

-The provided configuration is for testig purposes, for production use you may need further configuration, as typical for these type of components.
+The provided configuration is for testing purposes, for production use you may need further configuration, as typical for these type of components.
 - The storage for influxDB can be defined in the `values.yaml`
   - If no storageClass is provided, an `EmptyDir` will be allocated: the dashboard history will be lost when the underlying pod is restarted.
 You may rather want to use a persistent backend in the configuration.